Antlerllb/digital_garden_netlify/src/site/notes/1-Project/2024-美赛/Model I.md

 - 回答：动量的存在
 # 2 Model I: Multiagent Time-Series Prediction Model
 ## 2.1 Bi-LSTMs Sequence Model
-Our model utilizes the concepts of timestep, agent trajectories, and masks to capture and analyze the temporal dynamics of a tennis match, considering historical movements and applying binary filters for effective time-series prediction.
+Our model utilizes the concepts of timestep, agent trajectories[^1], and masks to capture and analyze the temporal dynamics of a tennis match, considering historical movements and applying binary filters for effective time-series prediction.

 Table: Multiagent Temporal Dynamics Notion